dougboutwell/redfeedbluefeed/README.md

 ### Cross-Origin Stuff

 Have to set CORS policy on the destination bucket, else the Javascript on the website won't be able to grab the necessary manifests.
-Set via
+If you make a new bucket, set CORS on it via

 `gsutil cors set cors.json gs://redfeedbluefeed-snaps-mobile-2017`

-with the included `cors.json` file (tweak as needed)
+with the included `cors.json` file (tweak as needed).
+This possibly only applies to production / local development.
+I dunno.

 ### Single-site archiving (mostly for testing)

 Just pass the short names of the sites you want to archive on the command line.
-This will archive ONLY those sites, and skip the recurring scheduling
+This will archive ONLY those sites, and skip the recurring scheduling.
+WIP.
+Hacky.

 `node archiver/src/index.js cnn foxnews thehill`